 Why not start off with something really bizarre and unusual?
 For those unfamiliar with taxidermy, it’s the act of preserving a deceased animal’s body through methods of stuffing and mounting.
 Let me make it clear that I am not talking about animal carcasses attained through hunting, which I do not support.
 All taxidermy I have encountered is ethically sourced and no harm has come to the creatures in order to obtain them.
 They have died of natural causes.

 Taxidermy ranges in price, from under $100 to thousands of dollars.
 I attained a bat for $50 when I went to a Los Angeles horror convention.
 I’d suggest checking local oddities shops in your area.
-Also, if you’re familiar with Ryan Matthew Cohn of the “Oddities” TV series, he tours his Oddities Flea Market across the U.S. before the pandemic hit.
+Also, if you’re familiar with Ryan Matthew Cohn of the “Oddities” TV series, he’s the founder of the Oddities Flea Market and used to tour across the U.S. before the pandemic hit.
 He and his wife Regina Marie Cohn host weekly live auctions on Instagram where they showcase taxidermy and other rare finds.
 The auction is for serious buyers and currently is only open to people in the US.
 I recommend following them on Instagram for more details.

 Anyone who’s been following my blog for a while knows that I love attending dark art shows.
 If you know an art-lover, a painting can make a nice present.
 Plus, you don’t have to have a fine art collector’s bank account to purchase these types of items.
 Many exhibits I’ve gone to have prints available of artists’ work.
 I’ve usually paid around $20 for the ones I have acquired and they’re beautiful.

 If you’re unsure that the person you’re shopping for has a favorite artist, a few I suggest are Menton3, Meagan “Magpie” Rodgers, Rick “Dienzo” Blanco, D.W.
 Frydendall, Meimaro, Mothmeister, Shane Izykowski and Joseph Vargo, to name just a few.
 For more ideas, search the “dark art” tag on my blog to check out other artists I’ve covered.

 Horror Book & Film Collections